This Is Not a Future Problem Link to heading

 I stopped using npm.
 Not as an ideological statement - as a practical security decision. npm’s postinstall hooks are an indefensible attack vector.
 Any package you install can execute arbitrary code on your machine, with your permissions, the moment it lands.
 I use Bun instead, which does not run lifecycle scripts by default.
 It is not a perfect solution, but it closes one of the most obvious doors.

 That is the kind of decision every developer should be making right now.
 Audit your toolchain.
 Understand what runs during installation, what has network access, what executes with elevated permissions.
 If your package manager runs arbitrary code on install by default, switch to one that does not.
 If you cannot switch, disable the behaviour. npm install --ignore-scripts exists for a reason - consider making it your default.
+Or better yet, as pointed out by my HoE Jack M., set up defaults in your home folder so the protection follows you across every project.

 Pin your dependencies.
 Review your lock files.
 Know what your transitive dependency tree looks like.
 If you are pulling in 800 packages to build a web application, understand that each one of those 800 packages is a trust decision you are making implicitly.
 Make it explicit.